-1.8 Separation of Training and Test Data
+2.5 Separation of Training and Test Data

-Suppose that, after graduating, you get a job working for a company that provides persolized recommendations for pottery.
-You go in and implement new algorithms based on what you learned in her machine learning class (you have learned the power of generalization!).
-All you need to do now is convince your boss that you has done a good job and deserve a raise!
+Suppose that, after graduating, you get a job working for a company that provides personalized recommendations for pottery.
+You go in and implement new algorithms based on what you learned in your machine learning class (you have learned the power of generalization!).
+All you need to do now is convince your boss that you have done a good job and deserve a raise!